Manhattan

 Situated on one of the world's largest natural harbors, the borough is bounded by the Hudson, East, and Harlem rivers and includes several small adjacent islands, including Roosevelt, U Thant, and Randalls and Wards Islands.
-It also includes the small neighborhood of Marble Hill now on the U.S. mainland.
+It also includes the small neighborhood of Marble Hill, now on the U.S. mainland.
 Manhattan Island is divided into three informally bounded components, each cutting across the borough's long axis: Lower Manhattan, Midtown, and Upper Manhattan.
-Manhattan is one of the most densely populated locations in the world, with a 2020 census population of 1,694,250 living in a land area of 22.66 sqmi, or 72,918 /mi2, and its residential property has the highest sale price per square foot in the United States.
+Manhattan is one of the most densely populated locations in the world, with a 2020 census population of 1,694,250 living in a land area of 22.66 sqmi, or 72918 /mi2.

-Manhattan is home to Wall Street as well as the world's two largest stock exchanges by total market capitalization, the New York Stock Exchange and Nasdaq.
-Many multinational media conglomerates are based in Manhattan, as are numerous colleges and universities, such as Columbia University, New York University, Rockefeller University, and the City University of New York.
+Manhattan is known for its fast pace and continuous urban energy.
+New York County is by a significant margin the most expensive U.S. county for the average home price per square foot, and produces the highest U.S. county GDP by both absolute and per capita measures.
+The borough houses Billionaires' Row and Wall Street, as well as the world's two largest stock exchanges by total market capitalization, the New York Stock Exchange and Nasdaq.
+Many multinational media conglomerates are based in Manhattan, as are numerous colleges and universities, including Columbia University, New York University, Rockefeller University, and the City University of New York.
 The headquarters of the United Nations is located in the Turtle Bay neighborhood of Midtown Manhattan.

 Manhattan hosts three of the world's top 10 most-visited tourist attractions: Times Square, Central Park, and Grand Central Terminal.
 New York Penn Station is the busiest transportation hub in the Western Hemisphere.
+Fifth Avenue is an ultra-luxury international shopping corridor that is undergoing additional infrastructure investment.
 Chinatown has the highest concentration of Chinese people in the Western Hemisphere.

-Fifth Avenue has been ranked as the most expensive shopping street in the world, before falling to second in 2024.
-The borough hosts many prominent bridges, tunnels, and skyscrapers including the Empire State Building, Chrysler Building, and One World Trade Center.
+The borough connects with many well-known bridges and tunnels.
+Manhattan's numerous notable skyscrapers include the Empire State Building, Chrysler Building, and One World Trade Center.
 It is also home to the National Basketball Association's New York Knicks and the National Hockey League's New York Rangers.